EesaES/Flask-PulseTech-RPI-Comp/README.md

 **Note The Code Is In Debug Mode**

 This Website is made for a product called the Gauntlet.
-It is a small heartrate monitoring device that is amde using a LCD display, Raspberry Pi Zero and Heartrate sensor.
+It is a small heartrate monitoring device that is made using a LCD display, Raspberry Pi Zero and Heartrate sensor.
 To see the code that runs on the RPI head over to my profile.